avinashranjan1/Cardinality-Estimation/README.md

 # Cardinality-Estimation

-.
-Set-up a local environment with Postgres and the IMDB dataset.
-Quick task: Find the min and max of all columns an create a dictionary with it.
+# Set-up a local environment with Postgres and the IMDB dataset.

+Find the min and max of all columns an create a dictionary with it.

 .
 For those columns with a low entropy, store all possible values (as we treat them like a category).